matthieugomez/EconPDEs.jl/README.md

 If the PDE function has only two arguments, `pdesolve` uses the same equation at each time on the grid.

-## Endogenous Choices and Borrowing Constraints

-Borrowing constraints and other endogenous state constraints are usually part of the PDE.
-Put assets, wealth, or the constrained object on the state grid.
-Then compute the policy inside the PDE function, form the state drift, and choose the upwind derivative from the sign of that drift.

-For example, in a consumption-saving problem with asset state `a`, compute consumption from the marginal value of assets, form the asset drift `μa`, and then use `va_up` or `va_down` depending on the sign of `μa`.
-At the borrowing limit, impose feasibility directly: prevent the drift from moving below the lower asset bound, or impose the boundary derivative implied by the constraint.

-The `y̲` and `ȳ` keywords have a different role.
-They impose bounds on the unknown function itself in a variational inequality, as in optimal stopping.
-They are not the right tool for an ordinary borrowing constraint on a state variable or policy choice.

-See [WangWangYang.jl](examples/ConsumptionProblem/WangWangYang.jl), [AchdouHanLasryLionsMoll_Diffusion.jl](examples/ConsumptionProblem/AchdouHanLasryLionsMoll_Diffusion.jl), and [BoltonChenWang.jl](examples/InvestmentProblem/BoltonChenWang.jl) for examples.

 ## Boundary Conditions

-Finite-difference schemes need ghost-node values outside the grid to construct derivatives at the boundary.
+Finite-difference schemes typicall need ghost-node values outside the grid to construct derivatives at the boundaries.
+More precisely, ghost-node values are required to construct second derivatives when the state volatility is nonzero, or for first derivatives when the state drift points toward the boundary.
 By default, `EconPDEs.jl` uses reflecting boundaries: the ghost-node value equals the boundary-node value, so the first derivative is zero beyond the boundary.

 Use the `bc` keyword to impose a different boundary derivative: